Awards

 Physical Medicine and Rehabilitation Book Award in Orthopaedic Surgery

 The Physical Medicine and Rehabilitation Book Award in Orthopaedic Surgery is offered to support and encourage medical students pursuing a career in the Physical Medicine and Rehabilitation (PM&R) specialty at UC San Diego.
 We encourage aspiring physiatrists to apply for this award and join us in shaping the future of rehabilitative medicine.
-This award is expected to open in November 2025.
-Please check back closer to the application period for instructions on how to apply.
+This award is currently accepting applications.

 About the Physical Medicine and Rehabilitation Book Award in Orthopaedic Surgery